What is Section 8 Housing Assistance?

 Income Level Requirement

-This Section 8 qualifying condition is the income level requirement.
+Another determining factor of Section 8 rental assistance eligibility is the income level requirement.
 Section 8 assistance was crafted to assist low income individuals who need help most.
 This means that in order to qualify for help, a family’s income every year must be below a specific amount.

 Different Levels of Low Income: